 Statoil, an international energy company with over 25,000 employees operating across more than 30 countries, has been committed to developing exceptional global leaders since their inception in 1972.

-As the company adapts to increasingly challenging market conditions and looks to the future ahead, Statoil recognises that effective internal communications are vital to motivate employees and empower them to help shape the future of energy.
+As the company adapts to increasingly challenging market conditions and looks to the future ahead, Statoil recognises that effective communications, and a powerful internal communications branding solution, are vital to increase employee engagement levels, and empower teams to help shape the future of energy.

 A key element in the company’s internal communications programme is Statoil’s Leadership Academy.

 The initiative allows our client to nurture top talent and emphasise the importance of personal commitment, teamwork, respect, desire to learn, self initiative, decision-making, responsibility and accountability.
 All essential elements to continue pushing the boundaries of technology and imagination, and deliver on the company’s promise to solve the challenges faced by the oil and gas industry.